 Valve repair or replacement surgery may be needed when Marfan syndrome causes a leaky aortic or mitral valve (regurgitation) that leads to changes in the left ventricle (left lower chamber of the heart) or heart failure.

-It is recommended that people with Marfan syndrome undergo surgery by surgeons who are experienced in this type of surgery.
+It is recommended that people with Marfan syndrome undergo surgery by surgeons at major centers who are experienced in this type of surgery.
 A better understanding of Marfan syndrome combined with earlier detection, careful follow-up and safer surgical techniques have resulted in better outcomes for patients.

 Get more information on Aorta Surgery for Marfan Syndrome including: